WPChill/EverlightBox/README.md

 ## Author

-EverlightBox is developed by Diego Imbriani - [GreenTreeLabs](http://www.greentreelabs.net)
+EverlightBox is developed and mantained by Diego Imbriani - [GreenTreeLabs](http://www.greentreelabs.net).
+Forks are welcome!